opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 [NdpReplyComponent.java](app/src/main/java/org/onosproject/ngsdn/tutorial/NdpReplyComponent.java)
 responsible of inserting entries in this table.

-The component is currently disabled; you will need to enable and modify it in the next steps.
-But for now, let's focus on the P4 program
+The component is currently disabled.
+You will need to enable and modify it in the next steps, but for now, let's focus on the P4 program.

 #### LPM IPv6 routing table